 Explore the wooded wolds and the Howardian hills; take a mini train ride through landscaped gardens, a boat trip round the lake from a vine-fringed veranda, or a stroll by the flowery River Derwent.
 Malton, Yorkshire’s self-styled Food Capital, has some idyllic car-free trips to offer.
-Arrive by train and explore the culinary delights of this colourful market town before setting off westwards by bus to stately Castle Howard.
+Arrive by train or bus and enjoy culinary delights in this colourful , bunting-strung market town before setting off westwards by bus to stately Castle Howard.
 Or east towards the sea on the regular Coastliner service to visit the unusual gardens at Scampston or to walk along the panoramic Wolds Way.
-Here are just three of Malton’s finest journeys.
+Here are just three great day trips from Malton, which makes an idyllic base for a staycation - scroll to the bottom for a couple of tips about buses and places to stay.

 1. Castle Howard by bus

-- The bus ticket gets you a discount on entry: £4 off the inclusive house and gardens tickets.
+- The bus ticket gets you a money off the inclusive house and gardens tickets.

 - Among the maze of woodland walkways, walled gardens, lakes and lawns, there are numerous options for tea at Castle Howard: choose a simple cardboard cuppa on the wooden veranda of the Boat House, with a vine-framed view of the lake, pre-book a sumptuous spread in the Grecian Hall or anything in between.